Hygrocybe coccinea: Description

+Similar species

+It is fairly similar to some other members of its genus, including H. marchii and H. punicea.

 Distribution and habitat

 Hygrocybe coccinea has a wide distribution in unimproved grasslands across Europe from August to October.
 In Britain, like all Hygrocybes, it has its best seasons in frost-free late autumn months, and in western North America it may be found under redwoods or in mixed woodland in winter.
 It has been recorded growing under Rhododendron and oak (Quercus) in Sagarmatha National Park in Nepal, and also occurs in India, China and Japan.

 Specimens initially identified as H. coccinea in Australia have been reclassified as H. miniata or H. kandora.

 Edibility

-The scarlet hood is edible, but of fairly little interest.
-It should not be confused with the inedible H. punicea.
+The species is edible, possibly even when raw, but is of fairly little interest.